-Variable Name majOpinAssignerSpaeth Name MOANormalizations varJustices (111) --- --
+Variable Name Spaeth Name Normalizations majOpinAssigner MOA varJustices (111)

 This variable identifies the assigner of the opinion or judgment of the Court, as the case may be.
 These data are drawn from the membership in the final (report vote) coalition and from the rules governing opinion assignment: If the chief justice is a member of the majority vote coalition at the conference vote, he assigns the opinion; if not, the senior associate justice who is a member of the majority at the conference vote does so.
 According to several scholarly studies, considerable voting shifts occur between the final conference vote (where the assignment is made) and the vote that appears in the Reports.
 As a result, in approximately 16 percent of the cases, a person other than the one identified by the database actually assigned the opinion.